EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-2.md

 - **type** - specifies the event's type;
 - **payload** - specifies data associated with the event.

 In the example code, the event payload contains the same fields that were obtained from the command payloads.
-The reSolve framework saves events returned by command handlers to a persistent **[event store](write-side.md#event-store)**.
+The reSolve framework saves events that command handlers return to a persistent **[event store](write-side.md#event-store)**.
 For now, your application is configured to use a file-based event store, which is sufficient for learning purposes.

 Your shopping list aggregate is now ready.
 The last step is to register it in the application's configuration file.
 To do this, open the **config.app.js** file and specify the following settings in the **aggregates** configuration section: